Use work item form controls

-Depending on the process chosen when the team project was created—Scrum, Agile, or CMMI—the types of work items you can create will differ.
-For example, backlog items may be called product backlog items (Scrum), user stories (Agile), or requirements (CMMI).
+Depending on the process chosen when the project was created— Agile, Scrum, or CMMI—the types of work items you can create will differ.
+For example, backlog items may be called user stories (Agile), product backlog items (Scrum), or requirements (CMMI).
 All three are similar: they describe the customer value to deliver and the work to be performed.

 For an overview of all three processes, see Choose a process.

 |Copy URL of work item to clipboard (appears on hover over work item title)|

 |Open Actions menu for additional work item tasks|

 |Refresh work item with latest changes|